Guilty (The Rasmus song)

 "Guilty" is a song by Finnish alternative rock band The Rasmus, originally released on the band's fifth album Dead Letters on March 21, 2003.

 The single was released on 4 August 2004 by the record label Playground Music.
 It was the last single from the album Dead Letters and also features the track "First Day of My Life" (live).
 The UK version features "Guilty" (US radio edit), "Play Dead" and the video of "Guilty".

 Content

 The band have said that this song is about how they have neglected their family and friends because of the demanding and time-consuming nature of their job.

 Music video

-The music video for "Guilty" was shot in Los Angeles 2004.
+The music video for "Guilty" was shot in Los Angeles in 2004.
 In the video, The Rasmus are performing in a darkened room, with a photographer taking numerous pictures of different people and the band.
 There is a problem in the photographs' development, and they turn into representations of the people's anguish, fear and pain.